mglover/wpnngw/README.md

 ### executables

-addgroup.py sets the group directory, queue directory, and history.json file for a new gatewayed group.
+addgroup.py sets up the group directory, queue directory, and history.json file for a new gatewayed group.

 update_news.py finds new wordpress posts and comments and posts them to